mpnally/Terrifically-Simple-JSON/README.md

 references to them [and perhaps some operators on them, but operators are outside of the scope of JSON].
 JSON has built-in notations for referencing numbers, booleans and strings—for other datatypes, we must state explicitly which notation we're using, or rely on out-of-band knowledge.
-This view of datatypes says that in Terrifically Simple JSON, values as well as objects, must correspond to entities in the API model.
+This view of datatypes says that in Terrifically Simple JSON, values as well as objects must correspond to entities in the API model.

 I'm not suggesting that anyone would actually encode a number in JSON in this way—the point is to show that the concept works for all datatypes.
 If you need a way